 Directors are elected by a plurality of votes cast in an uncontested election.
-The Corporate Governance Guidelines require that an incumbent director who fails to receive the required number of votes for reelection must tender a resignation.
+The Corporate Governance Guidelines require that an incumbent director who fails to receive more votes cast "for" than "withheld" must tender a resignation.
 The Nominating & Governance Committee will act on an expedited basis to determine whether to accept any such resignation, and will submit its recommendation for prompt consideration by the Board.
 The Board expects the director whose resignation is under consideration to abstain from participating in this decision.
 The Nominating & Governance Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director's resignation.